Register to Participate

 Finally, it is recommended that team members have compatible personalities since they will be under pressure to meet a deadline for up to 14 hours, and the potential for frustration is likely.
 For more suggestions, watch some of the videos in the video gallery on the M3 home page or in the M3archives.

 Teams that are judged to have submitted the best solution papers receive special recognition in the form of tuition scholarships for college education.
-Each scholarship is shared equally among the members of a team and is paid directly to the college or university at which winning students enroll.
+Each scholarship is shared equally among the members of a team and is paid directly to the college or university at which winning students enroll, in one payment, and preferably in the first year of post-secondary education.
 Scholarship awards may be used for tuition, fees, or placed in school-sanctioned (flexible) spending accounts that are administered by the institution and used for educational materials.
 Scholarship prizes are as follows:

 |•M3 Challenge Champions (Summa Cum Laude Team Prize)||$20,000|